-- □ DO NOT exceed the ladder maximum weight rating. - ☐ The maximum rating includes the person's weight PLUS weight of items carried. - When climbing: - Always face the ladder. - Climb slowly with weight centered between side rails. - Keep a 3 point contact on the ladder at all times. - 3 Point contact two hands and a foot or two feet and one hand. - Keep hands free. - Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the roof. - Do not use the ladder if damaged in any way.
+- DO NOT exceed the ladder maximum weight rating. - The maximum rating includes the person's weight PLUS weight of items carried. - When climbing: - Always face the ladder. - Climb slowly with weight centered between side rails. - Keep a 3 point contact on the ladder at all times (3 Point contacttwo hands and a foot or two feet and one hand). - \Box Keep hands free. - Use of accessories such as lanyards to keep carried items tethered will keep hands free and prevent falling items. - Heavy or bulky items should be brought up only after reaching the roof. - Do not use the ladder if damaged in any way.

-Failure to follow these instructions can lead to ladder collapse, a fall, or dropped items which could result in death or serious injury.
+Failure to follow these guidelines could result in death or serious injury.